dialogue-host/requirements/README.md

 | 10. | Have processes to gather, answer and tackle user questions and remarks. | *empirical*, *accessible* and *sustainable* | *important* |
 | 11. | Be under the control of involved users but also defend the interests of peoples that aren't able to involve themselves in the same way. | *democratic* and *empathic* | *important* |
 | 12. | Changes to the core principles have to be difficult enough for the project not to stere off course and easy enough for them not to become obsolete. | *sustainable* | *crucial* |

+The project will happen in three phases : An initial phase where only the project's *initiators* are involved.
+A second phase where the project starts getting traction, more people get involved and the platform is built.
+And a third where the platform has to be maintained and improved.
+We consider different roles and responsibilities for each phase.

+During the first phase, the *initiators* will be responsible for defining the initial project's aims, epistemology and methodology through the first few versions of its requirements.
+They will also initiate the platform's dynamic culture and serve as the first members of the *governing organ*.

+For the next two phases the *governing organ* will be the deciding body responsible of the project's development and evolution.

 - roles
   - initiators